rubigdata/bigdata-blog-2019-DanielAnthes/Assignment2.md

     }
 ```

-The combiner and reducer remain unchainged from the Othello example.
+The combiner and reducer remain unchanged from the Othello example.
 Now there are two different possible keys, so it is expected that the output will consist of two key, value pairs, where the keys are "Romeo" and "Juliet" and the values are the respective counts.

 ```
 Juliet  206
 Romeo   313
 ```